M-tech-cmd/Nexus/README.md

 ## 📧 Support

-For support, email your-email@example.com or open an issue on GitHub.
+For support, kimaniemma20.com or open an issue on GitHub.

 ## 🗺️ Roadmap